 To summarize, the present data are consistent with previous findings, especially developmental studies, suggesting an interplay between biological factors and parental behavior in predicting personality traits.
-The implications of the present study relate normative as well as psychopathological development.
-The etiology of psychiatric disorders includes, among other factors (e.g. biological), temperament, attachment, and personality (MacDonald et al., 2013).
-Further research should investigate a broad model including the moderating role of social factors on the association between biological factors and personality traits, which in turn mediate the development of personality pathology.
-In order to address this aim longitudinal studies are needed to deepen our understanding as for the antecedent factors priming psychological consequences throughout the life span.
+The implications of the present study relate to both normative and psychopathological development.
+The etiology of psychiatric disorders includes temperament, attachment, and personality (MacDonald et al., 2013), among other factors (e.g., biological).
+Further research should investigate a broader model that includes the moderating role of social factors in the association between biological factors and personality traits which, in turn, may mediate the development of personality pathology.
+In order to address this future direction, longitudinal studies are needed to deepen our understanding of the antecedent factors that may influence psychological consequences throughout the life span.

 Table 1

-Means (SD), t, and p values for sex differences in personality traits
+Means (SD), t, and p values for gender differences in personality traits